Blue Farm Wines

 Mission Revealed

-Vineyard and Mayacamas views from outdoor tasting area.
+Vineyard and Mayacamas views.

 Estate Pinots

 Fruit from the estate Anne Katherina Vineyard goes into three of the Pinots.
 One wine is named for the vineyard, another for the Farmhouse Block of grapes that grow close to Moller-Racke’s circa-1880 Folk Victorian residence and 19th-century pump house.
 The fruit for a third wine, Riverbed, comes from a vineyard section where alluvial soils predominate.
-The Sonoma Valley property of Moller-Racke’s business partner, Timothy Mott, supplies the grapes for a fourth Pinot, 1861.
+The Sonoma Valley property of Moller-Racke’s business partner, Timothy Mott, supplies the grapes for the fourth estate Pinot, 1861.
 Before joining the world of wine, Mott cofounded the interactive entertainment software company Electronic Arts.

 The grapes for the Anne Katherina Pinot Noir grow in sight of Blue Farm’s pump house.